rich-iannone/intendo/README.md

 The **intendo** R package is pretty much a dataset package but there are some twisty twists in here too.
-There are four datasets available that track the performance of the *Super Jetroid* game mobile game. *On top of that* there are messed up versions of those datasets.
+There are four datasets available that track the performance of the *Super Jetroid* mobile game. *On top of that* there are messed up versions of those datasets.
 Just totally riddled with all sorts of data problems.
 We call them 'faulty' and, yeah, they really are.